 As a travel experience, beautifully historic and immaculately cosmopolitan, France is sure to make your jaw drop in whichever city you find yourself in.
 Several centuries of history will be all around you, evident in the blend of architectural styles, the iconic landmarks and the many monuments to some of France’s most important figures and historical moments.
 Encompassing beautiful scenery, quaint villages, great wines and plenty of hidden gems, a trip here is sure to be equal parts memorable and amazing.

 After walking through an art gallery, or shopping in boutiques along cobblestone streets, eating delectable sweets at a cafe are among the best ways to enjoy an afternoon in any French town.
-From the rolling plains lined with grape vines in Bordeaux, the aquamarine waters of the French Riviera, and to the architectural gems in Paris as you cross back and forth over the Seine, France has a breathtaking sight for every traveller and is brimming with natural wonders waiting to be discovered.
-The beauty of the French landscape demands outdoor action and whether you’re a hiker, swimmer, skier or adventure-seeker, you will find an activity that sure to combine joy and natural beauty.
+From the rolling plains lined with grape vines in Bordeaux, the aquamarine waters of the French Riviera, and to the architectural gems to be discovered on small group tours Paris France as you cross back and forth over the Seine River, France has a breathtaking sight for every traveller and is brimming with natural wonders waiting to be discovered.
+The beauty of the French landscape demands outdoor action and whether you’re a hiker, swimmer, skier or adventure-seeker, you will find an activity that’s sure to combine joy and natural beauty.
 It is also a food lover’s paradise, famed for its gastronomical experiences, classy restaurants, cosy patisseries and bustling markets.
 If you’ve never had French cuisine or a good glass of Bordeaux wine, you’ll be wondering what you’ve been doing your whole life.
 Whatever your passion, be it art, architecture, history, food or geography, you are sure to fall in love with what France has to offer.